Hogue/wdi_2_bootstrap_handlebars_demo/README.md

 1. Create a template in a script tag on your html page
 2. Create a templating function
-3. Call the templating function with the object as our paramater
+3. Call the templating function with the object as our parameter
 4. Set our div's html to the result of calling our templating function

 ### 1. Creating the template